ECE 5760: Laboratory 3

 shows different detail.

-- There will be a zoom interface using serial communication
+- There will be a zoom interface using push buttons, or serial communication

 to a terminal or a mouse interface.
 It is sufficient to pick a center coordinate and zoom in/out by a factor of two.